• What is Ergonomics & Human Factors?

 • Lost experience and knowledge

-Ergonomic interventions prevent these injuries before they start, creating a genuinely safer workplace rather than just reacting to incidents.
+Ergonomics interventions prevent these injuries before they start, creating a genuinely safer workplace rather than just reacting to incidents.

 Risk Management: Systematic Hazard Control